codecollection/cms/phpmyadmin/doc/config.rst

     Whether to display a link to wrap a query in PHP code in any SQL Query box.

+.. config:option:: $cfg['SQLQuery']['Validate']

+    :type: boolean
+    :default: false

+    Whether to display a link to validate a query in any SQL Query box.

+    .. seealso:: :config:option:`$cfg['SQLValidator']`

 .. config:option:: $cfg['SQLQuery']['Refresh']